 Yes, Himalayan Water is safe for consumption.
 It spends 20 years traveling through the mountain’s layers of sand, silt, and rocks before it rests in the aquifer and is bottled from there.
 This natural filtration of the 20 year journey thorough the mountain ensures the quality of Himalayan Water .
 The water is also tested by an FDA approved laboratory to ensure it is safe for human consumption.

-While this doesn’t usually occur, since Himalayan Water is a sourced mineral water it naturally contains alkaline salts.
-Sometimes those salts solidify and show up in the bottom of you bottle.
-Don’t worry though; your water is still completely safe to enjoy.
+Since Himalayan Water is a natural mineral water, it contains dissolved mineral salts.
+Sometimes, due to variation in weather conditions during storage or transit, these salts can precipitate and show up in the bottom of the bottle as very fine particles.
+Don’t worry though; your water is still completely safe to enjoy

 Himalayan Water has a pH that ranges from 7.1 to 7.7, which means it is almost neutral or mildly alkaline.

 We would love to hear from you.
 Please write to us at firstname.lastname@example.org or call our toll-free line 1-866-561-9157.